motorro/PushPlugin/README.md

 **Important** - Push notifications are intended for real devices.
 They are not tested for WP8 Emulator.
 The registration process will fail on the iOS simulator.
 Notifications can be made to work on the Android Emulator, however doing so requires installation of some helper libraries, as outlined [here,](http://www.androidhive.info/2012/10/android-push-notifications-using-google-cloud-messaging-gcm-php-and-mysql/) under the section titled "Installing helper libraries and setting up the Emulator".

+> Note about a fork...
+This fork is to extend the Android part with customized icons, ticker message and sound.
+As soon as [the pull request](https://github.com/phonegap-build/PushPlugin/pull/20) was rejected - it resides here :)

 ### Contents

 - [LICENSE](#license)